 You can choose one of the many available countries to connect to by simply clicking on the map pointers displayed on the page.

-And you can access the “Settings” simply by clicking on the Settings button on the top-bar.
+And you can access the “Settings” simply by clicking on the Settings button (gear icon) on the right of the top-bar.
 No rocket-science required, even on your first day with the VPN you can start using it without problems.